EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

     # ...
 ```

-Any option defined in the `form` view will be copied into the `new` and
+Any option defined in the `form` view is copied into the `new` and `edit` views.
-`edit` views.
-However, any option defined in the `edit` and `new` view
+However, any option defined in the `edit` and `new` view overrides the
-overrides the corresponding `form` option.
-In other words, always use the
+corresponding `form` option.
+In other words, always use the `form` action to
-`form` action to define the common configuration, and then use the `new` and
+define the common configuration, and then use the `new` and `edit` views to
-`edit` views to define just the specific options you want to override:
+define just the specific options you want to override:

 ```yaml
 easy_admin: